Call for nominations

 As the award may recognise an accumulated body of research or life-time contribution, nominations may be received for work undertaken at any time.

-Nominations are now being sought for the Health Research Council of New Zealand’s Te Tohu Rapuora.
-Nominations should include:
+Nominations are now being sought for the Health Research Council of New Zealand’s Te Tohu Rapuora, and should include:

 - the name and contact details of the nominee or main contact if nominating a research team or community group